Pinterest Pixel

 John Michaloudis

-Dotted lines in Excel can appear in various contexts, such as borders, print preview settings, or even when dealing with page breaks.
+Dotted lines in Excel can appear as borders, print preview settings, or even when dealing with page breaks.

 Understanding these dotted lines is essential for users who want to customize the appearance of their spreadsheets or troubleshoot unexpected formatting.